Fidelity Institutional Liquidity Fund plc

 What is it?

-The ILF is an Irish domiciled fund.
+The ILF is an Irish domiciled fund umbrella.
 It is authorised by the Central Bank of Ireland (the "Central Bank") as an authorised UCITS under the European Communities (Undertakings for Collective Investments in Transferable Securities) Regulations 2011.

-The ILFs are short-term LVNAV money market funds and offered in three currency funds, The Sterling Fund, The Euro Fund and The United States Dollar Fund.
+The ILFs are short-term money market funds and offered in three currency funds, The Sterling Fund, The Euro Fund, The United States Dollar Fund (LVNAV) and The United States Dollar Treasury Fund (PDCNAV).
 Shares available include accumulating and flex distributing classes.

 The funds of the ILF are same day settlement funds and offer multiple cut-off times throughout the day.
 Further details on dealing cut-off times for the ILF can be obtained in the prospectus and in the cut-off times grid.